Prescription Medications to Treat Restless Legs Syndrome

 Anti-seizure drugs for restless legs syndrome

-Gabapentin enacarbil (Horizant®) is the only alpha-2-delta calcium channel ligand drug approved by the U.S. Food and Drug Administration (FDA) to treat moderate to severe RLS.
-It seems to work as well as the dopaminergic drugs without the danger of augmentation.
+Gabapentin enacarbil (Horizant®) is approved by the U.S. Food and Drug Administration (FDA) to treat moderate to severe RLS.
+It seems to work well without the danger of augmentation.
 Augmentation is a condition where RLS symptoms get worse even when taking higher and higher doses.1

 Other anti-seizure drugs such as gabapentin and pregabalin may also be prescribed for RLS.
 These drugs reduce creeping, twitching feelings and nerve pain.